ivarref/spa-monkey/network-failures.md

 Its message reads:
 `Unable to clear Warnings, connection will be closed.`

-This is the by far the best indication we get that something went wrong.
+This is by far the best indication we get that something went wrong.
 And this message is only included because the
 [jul to slf4j bridge](https://stackoverflow.com/questions/9117030/jul-to-slf4j-bridge) was installed,